mondo-mob/generator-gae-node-nestjs/generators/app/templates/README.md

 If you need to create a secret for an environment there is a script to simplify that.
 Run `./etc/scripts/gcp-secret <your-project-id> <secret-key> <secret-value>`.

 Both scripts can be run without any args to prompt for usage.

+## Secrets

+There should be no reason to store passwords and api keys in our config any more.
+You can easily allow a secret to be resolved from [Google's Secret Manager](https://cloud.google.com/secret-manager) by specifying a value of a property as `SECRET(<your-secret-key>)`.
+The secret key you specify between the brackets must only contain: numbers, letters, `_`, `-`.

+Steps to use a secret:

+ * use the `./etc/scripts/gcp-secret <your-project-id> <secret-key> <secret-value>` to set the secret for each of your environments
+ * it's recommended to add to your `./etc/scripts/gcp-setup` file an assertion to make sure that secret is setup using the `check_secrets` line
+ * use `SECRET(<secret-key>)` in place of config values in your config  json

+**Example**: Setting a `TWILIO_API_KEY` in a project with three environments: `my-project-dev`, `my-project-uat`, `my-project-prod`.

+Note that for twilio I also need to configure a `sid` and a `from` mobile number.
+We will also assume we have one twillio api key for all test environments and a separate configuration for production.

+ * Setup secrets for each environment
+    * `./etc/scripts/gcp-secret my-project-dev TWILIO_API_KEY apikeyvalue-foo-123412312`
+    * `./etc/scripts/gcp-secret my-project-uat TWILIO_API_KEY apikeyvalue-foo-123412312`
+    * `./etc/scripts/gcp-secret my-project-prod TWILIO_API_KEY apikeyvalue-foo-different-key-for-prod`
+ * Change last line of `gcp-setup` to be `check_secrets TWILIO_API_KEY`  (note this can take many args ... one for each key separated by space)
+ * Change your configs ...
+    * `config/dev.json`
+    ```json
+      {
+        // existing config goes here (omitted)

+        "twilio": {
+          "sid": "my-test-twilio-sid",
+          "from": "+61400000000",
+          "apiKey": "SECRET(TWILIO_API_KEY)"
+        }
+      }
+    ```
+     * `config/uat.json`
+    ```json
+      {
+        // existing config goes here (omitted)

+        "twilio": {
+          "sid": "my-test-twilio-sid",
+          "from": "+61400000000",
+          "apiKey": "SECRET(TWILIO_API_KEY)"
+        }
+      }
+    ```
+     * `config/dev.json`
+    ```json
+      {
+        // existing config goes here (omitted)

+        "twilio": {
+          "sid": "my-prod-twilio-sid",
+          "from": "+61400000000",
+          "apiKey": "SECRET(TWILIO_API_KEY)"
+        }
+      }
+    ```
+ * By default the `gcpProjectId` in your `development.json` has been configured to point to `dev` so if you want to test your secrets from local you can also update your `development.json` with the twilio details too ... assuming your local user has access to dev using [application default auth](https://cloud.google.com/sdk/gcloud/reference/auth/application-default).
+ * When your server starts you should see a log line `secrets-resolver: Resolving secret for key: TWILIO_API_KEY`.

+Note that the secrets setup should work with all existing functionality within the `@mondomob/gae-node-nestjs` library that uses configuration, for example smtp email setup.
+Just replace your config value with `SECRET(YOUR_SECRET_KEY)` and it will be resolved before the library uses the value.